 Is it the right time to restyle an app?

 You may already be feeling excited about a whole set of changes you can make to perfect your application and get more money from it.
-Let’s just double-check that it's time to give your application a new visual design.
+Let’s just double-check that it's actually time to give your application a new visual design.

-While reading customer support emails and reviews on Google Play, App Store, and your app’s community, you may see certain red flags:
+While reading customer support emails and reviews on Google Play, the App Store, and your app’s community, you may see certain red flags:

 Multiple negative reviews from old (and especially new) users

 Definite problems that users tell you about in their reviews

 Angry comments on social networks